 You’ve decided to build a website.
-Whether you’re building a site for your physical business, a personal project or you’re gearing up to launch your own online business, then this post is for you.
+Whether you’re building a site for your physical business, a personal project or you’re gearing up to launch your own online business, this post is for you.

 Luckily, you’re reading this today and not ten years ago.
 Technology and the internet move so fast, that once impossible or laborious tasks can be done in a single afternoon.